HieuNguyenVu/scully-personal-website/blog/algo-two-pointers.md

 published: true
 image: 'https://i.imgur.com/hec5VZk.jpg'
 header_image: 'https://i.imgur.com/6Ptn2TK.png'
-tags: ['Algo','Two Pointers']
+tags: ['Algorithm','Two Pointers']
 priority: 1
 link: '/blog/algo-two-pointers'
 slug: algo-two-pointers
 location: 'Phu Tho, Vietnam'
 ---

 _**This series is the note of me when I exercise Two Pointers in LeetCode.
-Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and from the internet.
+Actually, I'm not a good person who best knows about the algorithm, my knowledge just learned from my friend and summary from the internet.
 But I hope this may help you for the next interview.
 I assume that you already have knowledge about Two Pointers.
 If you don't, it's ok, you just know at least about Loop.**_

 ## I. What is Two Pointers approach?